Tax Deduction Cheat Sheet For Small Business 2025

-While avoiding taxes is a common wish among small business owners, it isn’t practical nor saves you from the reality of getting into the bad books of tax authorities.
+While trying to avoid taxes is common among entrepreneurs, it isn’t practical and does not protect you from the reality of getting into the bad books of tax authorities.

 Also, as a small business with growth plans, evading taxes could attract penalties.